vegaprotocol/documentation/docs/node-operators/how-to/restart-network.md

     APMEnabled = true
 ```

-If you do not want to enable SSL, ensure `HTTPSEnabled` is set to false or the data-node will not start properly.
+If you do not want to enable SSL, ensure `HTTPSEnabled` is set to false or the data node will not start properly.

 ### Step 1: Stop the network
-Wait for a new checkpoint file to be produced, then stop all the nodes of the network (Vega, data-node and Tendermint).
+Wait for a new checkpoint file to be produced, then stop all the nodes of the network (Vega, data node and Tendermint).
 Once stopped, back up all Tendermint chain data and Vega data.

 Save the selected checkpoint file in a safe location.
 You will need to reuse it later.